 - f.
 Tires: Original tires may be replaced with good DOT approved tires with a minimum of 1/16th inch tread or commercially manufactured non DOT approved full rain tires.
 Hand cut, modified, retread or knobby tires are not allowed.
 Racing-only tires slicks or otherwise (with the exception of full rains) are not allowed. - g.
 Controls: Brake lever, clutch lever, clutch perch, footrests, shift rod, gear shift lever, rear brake lever and throttle tube may be relocated or replaced without restriction.
 If sharp edges protrude, footrests must be covered with 1/8th inch rubber or soft plastic. - h.
 Headlight and taillight assemblies shall be removed. - i.
 Gearing: Final external gearing may be changed. - j.
-Airbox: the filter element may be removed or replaced with an aftermarket filter made for the specific model of motorcycle.
-Velocity stacks or individual air filters are not allowed, unless OEM.
+Airbox: Any air filter or no air filter may be used.
+Adding velocity stacks or modifying or removing OEM velocity stacks is not allowed.
+Using individual air filters where not OEM is not allowed.
 The airbox may not be modified.
-All OEM lids and snorkels must be in place and unmodified. - k.
+All OEM lids and snorkels on the airbox must be in place and unmodified. - k.
 Carburetors: Internal jetting and needles may be changed.
 Slides must be OEM, however existing drilled holes may be enlarged.
 The carburetor's bore size must remain stock.
 All intake manifold components including rubber boots must be unmodified. - I. Fuel injection: All components involved in fuel injection systems must remain standard except electronic control modules which can be modified or replaced with aftermarket modules.
 Replacement modules must connect to original connectors.
 Aftermarket modules must be available for immediate shipment from US warehouses to any of the manufacturer's US retail outlets for sale to the public.
 Availability must be maintained throughout the current racing season.
 Fuel maps may be modified. - m.
 Brakes: racing type brake linings in both disc and drum brakes may be used.
 Aftermarket disc brake rotors of a size and material equivalent to OEM are allowed.
-All other brake system components must remain stock. - Oil or hydraulic brake and clutch lines: Any appropriate type may be used including braided lines. - o.
+All other brake system components must remain stock. - n.
+Oil or hydraulic brake and clutch lines: Any appropriate type may be used including braided lines. - o.
 Bodywork: Original equipment bodywork is allowed or may be removed.
 Replica bodywork (a true copy of the original) is allowed, provided no aerodynamic or performance advantage is gained.
 Windscreens may be replaced with any aftermarket windscreen.
-Silhouette aftermarket tail sections allowed as long as the OEM seat base is retained. - EXCEPTION: Unfaired and half faired models may add a full fairing with integral oil catch basin. - Clutch: Aftermarket clutch plates and clutch springs are allowed.
+Silhouette aftermarket tail sections allowed as long as the OEM seat base is retained.

+EXCEPTION: Unfaired and half faired models may add a full fairing with integral oil catch basin.

+- p.
+Clutch: Aftermarket clutch plates and clutch springs are allowed.
 Dry clutches are NOT allowed, unless OEM. - q.
-Miscellaneous: Tail light assembly and instrument assemblies may be removed. - Updating or backdating a motorcycle is not allowed without special approval of the race director or referee. - S. Overboring the engine is allowed in each class up to one-millimeter oversize, using OEM standard replacement parts.
-No updating or backdating. - t.
-Fenders: Frame mounted rear fenders may be removed; swingarm mounted fenders must be in place.
-Front fenders must be in place.
+Miscellaneous: Tail light assembly and instrument assemblies may be removed. - r.
+Updating or backdating a motorcycle is not allowed without special approval of the race director or referee. - s.
+Overboring the engine is allowed in each class up to one-millimeter oversize, using OEM standard replacement parts.
+No updating or backdating.